-While my time working a full-time job is slowly drawing to a close, I will never forget the lessons I learned meandering my way through the “grind”.
+While my time working a full-time job officially ended in 2016, I will never forget the lessons I learned meandering my way through the “grind”.
 The fact is corporate America was not what I had expected it to be coming out of college.

 In some ways, it was better, but in others, not so much.

 It was way easier than I thought, but also much tougher in very specific ways, and I never could have anticipated that after graduating from college and working my first job.

 7 things I learned working in corporate America

 1. Showing up is half the battle